dragonfly-science/dragonfly-website/content/work/2015-02-10-INZ-case-study.md

 the model into the INZ operational environment, running it against a near real-time copy of their database, and delivering predictions within 10 minutes of applications being entered into the system.

-## Client feedback

-> What Dragonfly were able to drag out of our database was pretty impressive – they did what we thought couldn’t be done.
+> What Dragonfly were able to drag out of our database was pretty impressive – they did what we thought couldn't be done.
 >
 > This triage system lets us decide our level of risk.
 We can change the settings to an acceptable level, but we still get to choose where we want the trade-off between cost and risk to sit.
-We haven’t lost that control.
+We haven't lost that control.
 >
-> We worked out the cost saving from this project, in terms of the extra people we wouldn’t have to hire to cope with the increased visa processing.
+> We worked out the cost saving from this project, in terms of the extra people we wouldn't have to hire to cope with the increased visa processing.
 It was significant.
 >
 <cite>Steve Cantlon
 Principal Business Adviser, Service Support,